DevExpress-Examples/how-to-resize-rows-in-gridcontrol-dynamically-using-a-splitter-t157516/Readme.md

 ### Create a Resizable Control

-The `ResizableDataRow` control implements the `IResizeHelperOwner` interface to work with `ResizeHelper`.
-The control stores the current row height in the `RowHeight` property and updates this value when the splitter moves.
+The `ResizableDataRow` control implements the `IResizeHelperOwner` interface to work with the `ResizeHelper` class, which handles mouse-based row resizing.
+The control stores the current row height in the `RowHeight` property and updates this value when a user moves the splitter.

 ```csharp
 public class ResizableDataRow : Control, IResizeHelperOwner {